We Give Our Community More

 Briefly describe your organization, including the type of organization, mission/purpose, geographic area(s) served, types of programs provided and target population served.

 Page Limit: 1 page

-Provide a brief Needs Statement to justify the program, including any research and data to support the need.
+Briefly describe the community needs your organization or project will address, including any research and data to support the need.

 Page Limit: 3 pages

-Provide a Detailed Description of the Program the organization intends to provide, including but not limited to:
+Provide a Detailed Description of the Program, including but not limited to:

 - Target audience

 - Number of anticipated clients/recipients, including the number of SilverSummit Members